 The approach of this project is to utilize Gaussian software to optimize the structures and determine the binding energies and potential energy surfaces of the complexes of interest.
-We use Density Functional Theory (DFT) with a B3LYP functional and the 6-31+g(d) basis set with the gd3bj dispersion correction.
-Using these parameters, the lowest energy structures of the complexes and transition state paths are optimized and corresponding vibrational modes and frequencies found.
+We use Density Functional Theory (DFT) with a ω B97X-D functional and the 6-31+g(d) basis.
+Using these parameters, the lowest energy structures of the complexes are optimized and corresponding vibrational modes and frequencies found.
+The potential energy surfaces (PES) and binding energies were also found using these parameters.